How To Buy Someone Out of a House for a Fresh Start

 There also are rare instances where the limit could be set as high as 85% or more, but in this case, the pool of potential lenders shrinks significantly.

-Use the calculator below to see what remortgage options could be within your reach.
+Use the remortgage calculator to see what remortgage options could be within your reach.
 If you’re planning to cash out some equity, include that amount; otherwise, feel free to leave that field empty.

 If for any reason remortgaging doesn’t work for you, don’t fret.
 There are alternatives out there that could help.